-You change playback pages using the +1 and -1 buttons to the right of the playback faders.
-You can also touch the 'Pages' roller graphic and enter a page number.
+You change playback pages using the +1 and -1 buttons to the right of the bottom playback faders, or in the centre of the upper faders.

-- If you have stored cues on the touch select buttons, you select different pages using the Playbacks page touch buttons. - Playbacks which are fired when you change page remain active.
-If you want to fire a cue on a fader which is already up from a previous page, lower the fader to zero then raise it again.
-The cue from the previous page will stop and the cue from the new page will fire. - If you return to a page with an active playback, the fader will not resume control of the playback until it matches the current level of the playback.
-This prevents the playback level jumping when the fader is first moved.
+- If you have stored cues on the touch select buttons, you select different pages using the Playbacks page touch buttons. - Playbacks which are fired when you change page remain active, but thanks to the motorised faders you can then use the fader to fire a playback from the new page.
+If you want to kill the original playback you need to return to the page it is on and lower the fader back to zero.
 If a playback is active from another page the display area is purple and shows the page number at the top in light blue.
-You can change this behaviour using the [Playback Paging] user setting, see section 12.3.3 on page 265 .

-• You can set a legend for each playback page.
+You can change this behaviour to be like consoles without motorised faders using the [Playback Paging] user setting, see section 12.3.3 on page 260. - You can set a legend for each playback page.
 The legend is shown on the 'Pages' roller on the screen.
 Use [Set Legend] from the main Program menu then [Page Legends].
 While in this menu you can change the page to set legends for different pages.
-The 20 executor buttons on the top right of the console can be paged using two of the macro buttons.
-The page change macros are part of the fixture library; if you do not see the macros, download and install the latest library.